 Is $25,000 a Good Settlement?
 Expert Legal Analysis

-Is $25,000 a good settlement?
+Is this a good settlement?

 Settlement amounts vary dramatically based on medical expenses, lost wages, pain and suffering, and liability strength.
 Before accepting any offer, you should carefully evaluate these factors against your total damages.

-Settlement Evaluation: Key factors affecting your case value
+Settlement Evaluation: Key factors affecting case value

-Legal Strategy: When to accept settlement offers
+Legal Strategy: When to consider settlement offers

 Maximum medical improvement (MMI) marks the ideal settlement timing.
 Once doctors determine your condition has stabilized, you can accurately assess total damages.
 Accepting settlement offers before reaching MMI risks undervaluing future medical needs.